Bipartisan Senate group files immigration reform legislation

 Time and money

-The bill would also require undocumented immigrants to pay a penalty of up to $500 for having come to the United States illegally and also pay any back taxes before receiving temporary approval to stay.
+Legal status can also be pricey.
+An undocumented immigrant must pay a penalty of up to $500 for having come to the United States illegally and also pay any owed back taxes as part of attaining provisional consideration.

 But that approval – call registered provisional immigrant status – opens up most U.S. jobs and allows the applicant to travel outside the country and return legally.